A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Problem statement

 \subsection{Challenges and assumptions}

-This paper presents a disruption scenario in a hub area where multiple routes in different directions are impacted, leading to interruptions in rolling stock circulation.
-As a result, the supply-demand imbalance becomes more pronounced, causing consecutive delays and escalating the risk of in-station overcrowding.
-Among the stations, the high-demand stations located upstream of the disrupted area are particularly susceptible to overcrowding, with the earliest occurrence of this issue \cite{Liu2022AME}.
-Consequently, the study focuses on a high-demand station upstream of the disrupted area.
-The trains originating from this station, passing through the disrupted hub, and serving multiple directions are integrally rescheduled using the real-time demand-responsive approach.
+In summary, this paper focuses on a disruption scenario in a hub area where multiple routes in different directions are impacted and the rolling stock circulation is interrupted.
+As a result, the supply-demand imbalance becomes pronounced, causing consecutive delays and escalating the risk of in-station overcrowding.
+Among the stations, the high-demand stations located upstream of the disrupted area are particularly susceptible to overcrowding \citep{Liu2022AME}.
+Thus, the study proposes a real-time demand-responsive (RTDR) approach to reschedule the trains from the target station for mitigating the consequence of the disruption.

-The rescheduling challenges associated with this scenario encompass several aspects, including passenger mobility, in-station crowdedness, rolling stock shortage, open-end disruption duration, and the integrated rescheduling on multiple routes.
+The challenges associated with this scenario can be summarized as following aspects, including passenger mobility, in-station crowdedness, rolling stock shortage, open-end disruption duration, and the integrated rescheduling for multiple routes.